Bulk viscosity from early-time thermalization of cosmic fluids in light of DESI DR2 data: Effective (one-fluid) viscous dynamics from two coupled perfect fluids

 \subsection{Matter-radiation thermalization and transient bulk viscosity}

+We outline the main steps of the model presented for the first time in Ref.~\cite{Zimdahl:1996fj}, applied to a mixture of radiation and CDM, cf. Ref.~\cite{Velten_2021}.
 The content of the universe is described by two perfect fluids, identified as radiation ($r$) and nonrelativistic dark matter ($m$).
 The equilibrium between both components is assumed at a certain time $\eta_0$, then $ T(\eta_0) = T_r(\eta_0) = T_m(\eta_0)$ and $p(\eta_0) = p_r(\eta_0) + p_m(\eta_0)$.
 During a subsequent time interval $\tau$, both fluids follow their own internal perfect fluid dynamics.
 This means that at a time $\eta_0 + \tau$, up to first order

 is valid and the subscript $A=(r,m)$ stands for both radiation and nonrelativistic matter.
 Beyond this point, each fluid evolves according to its own equation of state, and each temperature evolves according to